-- Retaliatory Violence due to territorial disputes with other gangs

 - Criminal records

 - Physical and Sexual violence as a means of control

 - Drug/alcohol addiction

 - Poor educational or employment potential

 Children may often be at the periphery of involvement for some time before they become active gang members.
 Children may also follow older siblings into gang involvement.
 There are often opportunities for preventative work to be undertaken with children to deter them from joining a gang.